26 Fun Things to Do in Edinburgh with Kids (Free Options)

 16. Edinburgh Dungeons

-However, a fun way to learn about Edinburgh’s gory history is to take a tour of the Dungeons.
+However, a fun way to learn about Edinburgh’s gory history is to tour the Dungeons.

 The Edinburgh Dungeons Tour_